 The angle of attack of a sail is the angle that the leading edge of a sail presents to the wind.
 We adjust this with sail controls, and the wrong angle of attack can stall out or de-power a sail.

 We've discussed the curve of a sail already, and how you're adjusting it for power or speed.
 But you can also position the deepest draft (the chord) of the sail to affect sail performance.
 Unlike a rigid airplane wing, we can trim flexible sails to induce twist as well as curving.
-Twist in sails is used in light air to catch bi-directional winds higher in the rig, and in heavy air to spill excess wind from the sails and de-power the rig.
+The twist in sails is used in light air to catch bi-directional winds higher in the rig, and in heavy air to spill excess wind from the sails and de-power the rig.

 The smooth flow of air across a sail is crucial for the forces described by the Bernoulli principle.
 If a flow becomes turbulent, it will detach from the sail and you'll lose that critical lifting force.
 Fluttering sails or trim with ripples and bumps will cause turbulence and badly affect sail performance.